ajayvirkhara/Pairs-Trading-Algorithms/advanced_algorithm/README_advanced.md

 - Filter out assets with less than 60 months of overlap
 - Apply Augmented Dickey-Fuller cointegration test
 - Select top 10 pairs with p-value < 0.05
+- If no pairs exist with p-value < 0.05, return "No cointegrated pairs found."

 ### Step 5: Rolling Regression